These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 Certain situations, such as a troop leader with multiple children close in age, may lead to the creation of a multiage-level troop.
 For guiding principles on multiage-level troops, and to ensure that all Girl Scouts are receiving a Girl Scout experience appropriate for their age level, explore the Volunteer Toolkit which includes prepopulated tracks for younger and older multi-level troops (k-5 and 6-12).

-Parents/caregivers may choose to send Girl Scouts to GSNEO summer programming designated for the Girl Scouts' previous or upcoming grade level (e.g., a Girl Scout going into second grade could attend either Daisy or Brownie camps).
-GSNEO encourages Girl Scouts to register for the grade they will be going into as a best practice, but also acknowledges that parents/caregivers are the best judge of whether their Girl Scout is socially/emotionally ready and may register her for the younger program if they feel it would be a better fit.
+Parents/caregivers may choose to send Girl Scouts to GSNEO summer programming designated for the Girl Scouts’ previous or upcoming grade level (e.g., a Girl Scout going into second grade could attend either Daisy or Brownie camps).
+GSNEO encourages Girl Scouts to register for the grade they will be going into as a best practice but also acknowledges that parents/caregivers are the best judges of whether their Girl Scout is socially/emotionally ready and may register her for the younger program if they feel it would be a better fit.
 Pre-K Girl Scouts entering Kindergarten in the fall who purchase the extended-year membership may participate in Girl Scouts starting May 1, but are not eligible to attend Girl Scout camp.

 Girl Scouts with cognitive, intellectual, or developmental disabilities should be registered as closely as possible to their chronological age.
 Girl Scouts with these disabilities may choose to retain their girl membership at ages 19, 20, and 21, and then move into an adult membership category at age 22.